 Yes.

-Fortunately, damaged floor joists can often be repaired without replacing the entire floor structure.
+Damaged floor joists can often be repaired without replacing the entire floor structure.

 Did the Homeowner Really Need an $11,000 Ceiling Repair?